CarloHan/CarloHan.github.io/source/_posts/Selection-of-Precharge-Resistor.md

 $$ R = 167 \Omega \\ P = 300W$$

 Then we need to consider the practical applications, such as the assemble space limitation, cost limitation and so on.
 Also there is a case need to be paid attention which is "high frequency operation".
 Imaging that someone turn the vehicle on and off repeatedly in a short time.
 In this case, the pre-charge resistor was in a fully loaded state for a long time, and the temperature will increased so high that the resistor could be damaged.
 Therefore the power of the resistor must be reserved a proper margin.

+## Conclusion

+This article discussed the pre-charge resistor selection from the perspective of theoretical calculation.
+In fact, the theoretical calculation can be not only as a basis of model selection, but also used for the failure analysis.
+In the practical implementation, there are a lot of factors will affect the selection, and all of the experience gained in practice is very valuable.